jekyll/jekyll/docs/_docs/navigation.md

 * **Retrieve pages listed in a YAML data source**.
 Store the page data in a YAML (or JSON or CSV) file in the `_data` folder, loop through the YAML properties, and insert the values into your theme.
 * **Retrieve pages by looping through the page front matter**.
 Look through the front matter of your pages to identify certain properties, return those pages, and insert the pages' front matter values into your theme.

 The examples that follow start with a basic navigation scenario and add more sophisticated elements to demonstrate different ways of returning the pages.
-In almost every scenario, you'll see 3 elements:
+In every scenario, you'll see 3 elements:

 * YAML
 * Liquid